Ricky Sprocket: Showbiz Boy

 Ricky Sprocket: Showbiz Boy is a Canadian animated sitcom produced and owned by Studio B Productions (now as WildBrain).
-It aired on Teletoon in Canada, Nickelodeon in the United Kingdom and Nicktoons Network in the U.S. Its first airing was as a sneak peek on August 31, 2007, with regular airings in the country beginning on September 8, 2007.
+It aired on Teletoon in Canada, Nickelodeon in the United Kingdom and Nicktoons in the United States.
+Its first airing was as a sneak peek on August 31, 2007, with regular airings in the country beginning on September 8, 2007.
 The final episode was aired on May 4, 2009.
-26 episodes were produced with two seasons.
+26 episodes were produced over two seasons.

 Production

 The series was created by a London native Alison Snowden and David Fine, who also created the prime-time animated series Bob and Margaret as well as the Oscar-winning short Bob's Birthday.
 They co-directed the series along with Josh Mepham.

 The series was produced at Studio B Productions in Vancouver, BC and was a production of Studio B, Snowden Fine, and Bejuba Entertainment.
 There are 52 11-minute episodes which air as half hours with two segments in each show.
 It was produced using Flash animation, which was done partly at Studio B and partly in the Philippines at Top Draw Animation.

 Writers on the series included Russell Marcus (who also served as an executive story editor), Louise Moon, Bill Motz, and Bob Roth, Brandon Sawyer, Shane Simmons, Ian Boothby, Roger Fredericks.

 Voices were recorded in Vancouver and Toronto.